IMUatCMU/17-655-A2/README.md

 mvn clean install
 ```

-The above commands downloads an external dependency (not available in Maven Central) from Github and installs it into your local Maven cache.
+The above commands download an external dependency (not available in Maven Central) from Github and installs it into your local Maven cache.
 Then it downloads this project's source code and builds it.

 The file jar file can be found in `17-655-A2/app/target/jfx/app/app-1.0-jfx.jar`.
 Before executing this jar file, please consult the previous section for preparation work.